mattriley/node-module-composer/README.md

 };
 ```

 Notice the _double arrow_ functions?
-That's syntactic sugar for _a function that returns another function_.
+That's syntactic sugar for a _higher order function_ (a function that returns another function).

 The following are equivalent: